Undergraduate Research and Honors Thesis

-Students should also refer to the Honors Thesis Handbook as they prepare their final thesis for submission.
+Students and their thesis mentors should also refer to the Honors Thesis Handbook as they prepare their final thesis for submission.

 Each fall and spring, graduating seniors in the Honors College present their thesis research to the greater Honors College and Georgia Southern community.
 In typical years, graduating seniors present on panels of students and field questions from the audience while students at earlier stages in the College would participate in the poster session.
 This year, like last fall and spring, the symposium will be virtual.